Technology

 Recently, quantum dots have emerged as innovative phosphors for displays with ultrawide colour gamut (colour space).

-While quantum dots achieve their outstanding colour properties through an accurate control of the size of the nanocrystals (within less than 1 nm), perovskites demonstrate similar performance without the need of quantum size effects and core-shell nanostructures.
-Thus, simplified synthetic processes lead to stable and efficient materials.
+While quantum dots achieve their outstanding colour properties through an accurate control of the size of the nanocrystals (within less than 1 nm), perovskites demonstrate similar performance without the need of quantum size effects and core-shell nanostructures (see our blog article "Colour by Chemistry" for more on this).

 Perovskite vs III/V Semiconductors